-Marriage Law: The Pakistani legal system is composed of both English common law and Islamic law.
-The English common law has a greater influence on commercial law, while Islamic law has a greater influence on personal status law, criminal law, and tax law.
+The Pakistani legal system is composed of both English common law and Islamic law.
+English common law has a greater influence on commercial law, while Islamic law has a greater influence on personal status law, criminal law, and tax law.

-In Pakistan, family law is a mix of government l
+In Pakistan, family law is a mix of British laws and Islamic preachings.

-In Pakistan, there are currently fifty-one (51) family laws, out of which thirty-seven (37) are federal and the rest are provincial.
-16 of Pakistan’s family laws deal specifically with matters relating to Muslim families, 3 with Christians, 11 with Hindus, and one (1) each with Sikhs and Parsis, while about nineteen (19) are general laws that apply to all Pakistanis.
+There are currently fifty-one (51) family laws in Pakistan, out of which thirty-seven (37) are federal and the rest are provincial.
+Sixtenn of Pakistan’s family laws deal specifically with matters relating to Muslim families, 3 with Christians, 11 with Hindus, and one (1) each with Sikhs and Parsis, while about nineteen (19) are general laws that apply to all Pakistanis.
 Below is the list of laws of Pakistan concerning family matters and marriage rules etc.

 - The Divorce Act, 1869